Personal Injury Protection (PIP) Insurance

 On This Page

-- Personal injury protection or PIP insurance covers medical bills, hospital bills, and other costs regardless of who caused an accident
+- Personal injury protection or PIP insurance covers medical bills, lost wages, hospital bills, and other costs regardless of who caused an accident

-- PIP insurance is legally required coverage in most no-fault states and is offered as an optional add-on in some other states
+- PIP insurance is legally required coverage in 16 states (12 of which are at-fault states) and is offered as an optional add-on in some other states

 Knowing how PIP coverage works is vital to understanding auto insurance, especially if you live in a no-fault state that legally requires this insurance.